chrisosbii/12Gg52L6Kdm9-Employee_Tracker/README.md

 ## Usage

-First download the repo, then you change to the drectory where the index.js is and run the command 'node index.js'
+First download the repo, then you change to the drectory where the index.js is and run the command 'npm start' which will start the database.

-Then you follow the prompts for generating your very own SVG file!

-A vidio of the file can be found at [SVG Example Video](https://drive.google.com/file/d/1xArJwJ-3MheQKKrZbGVxR8Ee0MNCdfwR/view)
+you will be given a series of promts that will be used to acccess the manipulate the database:

+- 'view all departments'
+- 'view all roles'
+- 'view all employees'
+- 'add a department'
+- 'add a role'
+- 'add an employee'
+- 'update an employee role'
+- 'exit'

 ## Credits